 It was a fun afternoon; not because I love having my photo taken (cause I don’t), but because it caused quite the commotion among our Chinese neighbors, allowing for more interaction than usual.
 The Chinese people are wonderfully warm and friendly, but unfortunately their hard exterior and lack of English often times prevents tourists from seeing them in this light.

-Thank you to Matt for inciting the need for this photo shoot, and to Maya for doing such a beautiful job capturing the essence of Kangqiao.
+Thank you to Matt for inciting the need for this photo shoot, and to Maja for doing such a beautiful job capturing the essence of Kangqiao.
 I’m happy to be able to share a small peak into my Shanghai life with all of you.